ciffi/ciffi-js/frontend/webpack/README.md

 #### page class

 * generic page module when pushState is set to true
 * this.content is the data model for the twig view rendered by router
+* if this.content is not specified, the twig files does not be rendered (and not request)
 * Page.prototype.load is called by router after that the template was be rendered

 ```javascript